City Campus Information Session

 Venue: Q Block foyer, Centre for Sport Science and Human Performance, Rotokauri Campus

-Bring ID documents for Police vetting.
-If you would like more information about the Vulnerable Children's Act or the safety checking process, click here.
+You will also need to bring ID documents for Police vetting.
+Please click here for more information about the Vulnerable Children's Act, the safety checking process, and what forms of ID you need to bring.

-You will need the items below within 2 weeks of the beginning of the year.
+You will need the below essential gear items within the first two weeks of the course:

-You will need the items below within 8 weeks of the beginning of the year
+You will need the items below within eight weeks:

 If your programme requires you to have access to textbooks, these can be purchased through a range of suppliers listed below: